 11. Cook Strategically

 It takes a lot of energy to heat up your oven.
 If you’re cooking something small, use your toaster oven instead.
-I rarely use my oven anymore because my toaster oven is just so much more handy.
-I’ve even successfully baked cookies and pies in my toaster oven!
-It also leads to much quicker cooking time since toaster ovens have less area that they need to heat.
+I rarely use my oven anymore because my toaster oven is much handier.
+I’ve even successfully baked cookies and pies in it.
+It also leads to much quicker cooking time since toaster ovens have less area they need to heat.

-Microwaves also use a fraction of the energy as compared to your oven or stove top.
+Microwaves also use a fraction of the energy compared to an oven or stovetop.
 Whenever you can, heat things up in the microwave to save energy.

-Also, remember that your air conditioning and heater usage is the biggest game changer when it comes to your utility bill.
-If you turn the temperature up a little bit in the hot months and turn it down a little bit in the cold months, you’ll save hundreds of dollars per year.
+Also, remember that your air conditioning and heater usage is the biggest game-changer when it comes to your utility bill.
+If you turn the temperature up a little in the hot months and down a little in the cold months, you’ll save hundreds of dollars per year.